-Not sure if you should repair or replace your old air conditioner — take the quiz!
+Not sure if you should repair or replace your old HVAC (heating, ventilation and air conditioning) system — take the quiz!

 For many of us this will happen…one day your old air conditioning system will be working fine, the next day it will be blowing hot air or not working at all!
 Before you shell out your hard-earned cash to fix your home’s AC system— including adding refrigerant (Freon) — you may want to consider replacing it—especially if it’s older and uses R-22 refrigerant.
 It really could save you enough cash to pay for an extended summer vacation!

 If your air conditioner is over ten and use R-22 as the refrigerant.
 The price of R-22 is skyrocketing resulting in significantly higher repair bills.
 In 1987, the EPA ordered the phasing out of certain ozone-depleting refrigerants and R-22 —the refrigerant used by older AC systems.
 Being that we are now in the last few years of R-22 being completely phased out—the cost has gone through the roof!

 R-410A is now the accepted refrigerant and the Environmental Protection Agency is recommending that any older existing air conditioners requiring a refrigerant repair be considered for replacement.